-Non-Controlling Interest - The non-controlling interest presented on the consolidated statements of operations and comprehensive loss represents the owners' share of the Park West, LLC's income or loss.
-The consolidated balance sheet amount "Non-controlling interest" represents the owners' share of the Park West, LLC obligations in excess of Park West, LLC assets or vice versa.
-A Variable Interest Entity relationship exists between National American University and Park West LLC.
-As such, the Balance Sheet of NAUH includes the assets and liabilities of Park West, LLC for financial reporting purposes.
+Non-Controlling Interest - The non-controlling interest presented on the consolidated statements of operations and comprehensive loss represents the owners' share of Park West, LLC's income or loss.
+The consolidated balance sheet amount "non-controlling interest" represents the owners' share of the Park West, LLC obligations in excess of Park West, LLC assets or vice versa.